EUDAT-Training/B2SAFE-B2STAGE-Training/11a-Setup-HTTP-API.md

 sudo rapydo interfaces swagger &
 ```
 The endpoint for Swagger is http://<IP or FQDN>/?docExpansion=none.
 Users can access this endpoint by webbrowser.

+**NOTE** that Swagger is using *localhost*.
+That measn that when you installed the HTTP API on a rmote server, the Swagger interface will not find the API secifications.
+(Status Jan 2018)

 ## HTTP API and B2SAFE
 The HTTP API enables features that are dependent on the B2SAFE module.
 For example users can inspect metadata created by the B2SAFE service and access data by Persistent identifiers.
 To this end the iRODS instance behind the HTTP API needs to be enabled with the B2SAFE rulebase and B2SAFE behaviour, e.g. generation of PIDs, needs to be enabled by iRODS event hooks.